-Figure 23: Evolution of production of currently producing conventional oil fields from a field-by-field database and from the WEM
+Figure 23: Evolution of production of currently producing conventional oil fields from a field-by-

 Rigs are distributed across plays based on current activity, and the expected cost effectiveness of new wells that are drilled.
 It is assumed that while operators would aim to drill only in their most productive areas, some wells will inevitably be located in regions with lower EUR/well or higher decline rates.
 The product of numbers rigs, wells/rig, and production/well then gives the new production that comes online in each play in each month starting in January 2016.
 Results from this module are directly fed into WEM for each of the scenarios implemented.